UK +44 (0) 20 8704 1216

-PembaIsland lies 40km north of the 'main' island of Zanzibar, (Unguja).
+Pemba Island lies 40km north of the 'main' island of Zanzibar, (Unguja).
 Pemba slightly smaller, but is much more rural than Zanzibar.
-Where Zanzibar (Unguja) is relatively flat, Pemba's hills and escarpments are green and picturesque; coloured by the rich greens of ten types of mangoes, and many hundreds of clove trees that have traditionally supported the fortunes of this island of spice.
-Although Pemba is surrounded by a fine coral reef and pristine seas, its shores are also flanked with dense mangrove forests, and the best beaches take a bit of finding and getting to.
+Where Zanzibar is relatively flat, Pemba's hills and escarpments are green and picturesque; coloured by the rich greens of ten types of mangoes, and many hundreds of clove trees that have traditionally supported the fortunes of this island of spice.
+Although Pemba is surrounded by a fine coral reef and pristine seas, its shores are also flanked with dense mangrove forests.

-The Ngorongoro Crater and surrounding highlands are one of Africa's most beautiful regions.
-Volcanic craters form stunning backdrops to some of the richest grazing grounds in Africa.
-The most famous is without question the Ngorongoro Crater, the world’s largest intact volcanic caldera; home to the highest density of big game in Africa.
+The Ngorongoro Crater is an absolutely beautiful place to be on safari.
+Unavoidably, the Ngorongoro Crater is busy, at times very busy, but given it is one of the worlds most amazing natural wonders, it is going to be busy.
+The world’s largest intact volcanic caldera; home to the highest density of big game in Africa.
 With 600 metre high walls and a rich volcanic floor that plays host to the big five, the Ngorongoro is one of the continent's most famous safari destinations.

 Mahale really is one of the most unique safari destinations in Africa.
 Located in the far west of the country Mahale lies on the shores of Lake Tanganyika and would stake its claim as one of the most exceptional destinations on the continent.
 Mahale is home to the best chimpanzee viewing in Africa and a host of activities that make this a destination in it own right.
 This remote national park also has one of the most beautiful camps anywhere in Africa and a safari experience to take your breath away.